duxsco/gpg-web-of-trust/README.md

 # (WIP) GnuPG Web of Trust (WIP)

 The following outlines a "new" way to realise Web of Trust for GnuPG.
-The limitations of traditional Web of Trust is described under ["Background"](#background).
+The limitations of traditional Web of Trust is described under ["Background information"](#background-information).
 This new approach consist of:

 1. Creation of a class 3 S/MIME key pair signed by [CAcert](http://www.cacert.org)
 2. Creation and publication of a detached S/MIME signature for your GnuPG public key